 9. Bake for about 10-12 minutes until nicely brown.
 Leave to firm up on the tray for a few minutes then transfer to cooling racks and allow to cool completely.
 They should crisp up as they cool.

 This is, obviously, a tricky area.
 I love to bake; he loves sugar; I try to be a responsible parent and not allow him too much.
 I want to nurture a sane relationship with food, where sweets are treats.
-This is a challenge as refined sugar is so addictive small children rapidly get a crazy-eyed for it, something that’s exploited by the food industry and insufficiently regulaed.
-Just look at breakfast cereals, some are a third sugar.
+This is a challenge as refined sugar is so addictive small children rapidly get crazy for it, something that’s exploited by the food industry and insufficiently regulated.
+Just look at breakfast cereals, some are a third sugar or more.
 But that’s another story, another rant.
 Run, run as fast as you can, I’m a two-year-old on a sugar rush….